-Codes A through N. Use the information identified by codes A through N, code Q, and any attached statements to figure your foreign tax credit.
+Codes A through R. Use the information identified by codes A through R, code W, code X, and any attached statements to figure your foreign tax credit.

 Taxpayers filing Form 1116-If you have any qualified dividends, capital gains (including any capital gain distributions), capital losses, collectibles gain, collectibles losses, unrecaptured section 1250 gain, net section 1231 gain, or net section 1231 losses, you may have to make certain adjustments to those amounts before taking them into account on Form 1116.